Combinatorial description of the principal congruence subgroup $\gamma$(2) in SL(2, z): Relations in and polygon dissections

-(ii) The {\it quiddity} of a $3d$-dissection of an $n$-gon is the (cyclically ordered) $n$-tuple of positive integers $(c_1,\ldots,c_n)$ such that $c_i$ is the number of sub-polygons adjacent to the $i$-th vertex of the $n$-gon. } \end{defn}
+\item[(ii)] The \textit{quiddity} of a~ \(3d\)-dissection of an \(n\)-gon is the (cyclically ordered) \(n\)-tuple of positive integers \((c_1,\ldots,c_n)\) such that \(c_i\) is the number of sub-polygons adjacent to the \(i\)th vertex of the \(n\)-gon. \end{enumerate} \end{definition}